PATBI Objectives and Priorities 2022

 1. Advocate for the successful inclusion of individuals with traumatic brain injury in community life.

 2. Investigate allegations of abuse or neglect against individuals with traumatic brain injury and advocate for appropriate corrective action

-3. Educate individuals with traumatic brain injury and service providers about the availability of and how to access existing community-based services and supports.a.
+3. Educate individuals with traumatic brain injury, community members, and service providers about the availability of and how to access community-based services and supports.a.
 Provide training and informational materials to individuals, community members, and service providers about alternatives to institutionalization, and services, and supports available to individuals with TBIs.

-4. Promote expansion and responsiveness of service providers and agencies who serve individuals who have TBIs through educating community leaders and stakeholders about the need for more appropriate and coordinated TBI services.
+4. Promote expansion and responsiveness of service providers and agencies who serve individuals who have TBIs through educating the community and stakeholders about the need for more appropriate and coordinated TBI services.